 Most Important Consideration

 During grief, the last thing you want to do is make people feel worse than they already do.
 Weigh each decision carefully and choose the path that causes the least amount of pain for the immediate family members.
 Never discuss hard feelings during the wake, visitation, or funeral services.
+If any conversation you have with your ex's family becomes awkward or hurtful, change the subject as quickly as possible and in the most polite way.

 Edited by Debby Mayne